Boiling Spring Lakes, North Carolina

 In order to protect the birds and to keep residents from violating the ESA, the ecological services field supervisor along with the RCW recovery biologist and others from the USFWS along with biologists from the North Carolina Wildlife Resources Commission met with the mayor of Boiling Spring Lakes the city planner, and a Brunswick county and Boiling Spring Lakes city commissioners in early December.
 In mid-Janaury 2006, the same group attended a workshop convened by the mayor and commissioners of Boiling Spring Lakes to answer questions posed by the panel and the citizens.

-Property Development?
-Yes, property development can continue on most lots in Boiling Spring Lakes.
-Before you build, you will need to check first with the City of Boiling Spring Lakes to see if your property is located in an area that the USFWS has identified as containing red-cocakded woodpecker cavity trees or foraging habitat.
-If you are in one of these areas, and if you have not cleared your lot before September 7, 2006, you will need to contact our office (919) 856-4520 (ext.
-10).
-We will need your parcel identification/tax identification number in order to process your information.
+Go to this site, http://bit.ly/TMS0Dt before you build, to check first with the City of Boiling Spring Lakes if your property is located in an area that the USFWS has identified as containing red-cocakded woodpecker cavity trees or foraging habitat.
+If you are in one of these areas, and if you have not cleared your lot before September 7, 2006, you will need to contact our office 919-856-4520, ext.
+25. We will need your parcel identification/tax identification number in order to process your information.
 Also, if possible please fill out a Longleaf Pine Tree Data Sheet (Example of a longleaf pine tree data sheet) and fax it or mail it to our office.
 If your property does not contain a cavity tree or is within a foraging habitat, you need to work with the City of Boiling Spring Lakes to receive your building permit.

 Documents related to Boiling Spring Lakes, NC